-Magnesium and selenium are the most common trace elements found in food supplements.
+Magnesium and selenium are the most represented trace elements in supplementation products.
 Next come calcium, chromium, copper and fluorine.
 These minerals have multiple effects on the skin, joints, but also fatigue or morale.

 - Proteins, fatty acids and amino acids

-As far as fatty acids are concerned, omegas 3, 6 and 9 are the most important essential supplements.
+In terms of fatty acids, omegas 3, 6 and 9 are the most important essential supplements.
 They are most often derived from fish oil and have an effect on the cardiovascular system and on mood.
 Creatine, an amino acid known to improve physical performance, is also a micronutrient found in food supplements.

 - Plant extracts

-The extracts of plants also enter the composition of the food complements, extract of carrot for the complexion, of artichoke or black radish for the liver, of guarana to burn greases, of green tea to drain, or ginger to detoxify.
+Plant extracts are also used in the composition of food supplements, carrot extract for the complexion, artichoke or black radish for the liver, guarana to burn fat, green tea to drain, or ginger to detoxify.

-Food supplements may also contain excipients: preservatives, flavourings or colourings.
+Food supplements may also contain excipients: preservatives, flavors or colorants.
 Each substance must be clearly indicated on the product label.